centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 #### Help section and assistant to build your centreon objects

-The last, but not least, is writing a help section to explain users what your mode is doing and what options they can use.
+Last but not least, you need to write a help section to explain users what your mode is doing and what options they can use.

-Centreon-plugins framework has a built-in assistant to help you with the list of counters and options.
+The centreon-plugins framework has a built-in assistant to help you with the list of counters and options.

 Run this command to obtain a summary that will simplify the work of creating Centreon commands and write the mode's help:

 ```shell
 perl centreon_plugins.pl --plugin=apps::myawesomeapp::api::plugin --mode=app-metrics --hostname='anyvalue' --list-coun
 ters --verbose
 ```

-Get information from its output (shown below) to start building your mode help:
+Get information from its output (shown below) to start building your mode's help:

 ```shell
 counter list: select update delete health connections errors